GSA/digitalgov.gov/content/posts/2015-03-06-the-usability-aha-moment-how-to-turn-cynics-into-converts.md

 ---
+url: /2015/03/06/the-usability-aha-moment-how-to-turn-cynics-into-converts/
 date: 2015-03-06 11:19:33 -0400
-title: 'The Usability &amp;#8216;Aha!&amp;#8217; Moment\: How to Turn Cynics into Converts'
+title: 'The Usability &#8216;Aha!&#8217; Moment: How to Turn Cynics into Converts'
-summary: 'User Experience (UX) is the comprehensive experience a person has when using a product or application, and usability is the ease of use (or lack thereof) when using it.
-Many of us have discovered the vast advantages of evaluating usability on our own; however, getting others to jump on board is often a different story.'
+summary: User Experience (UX) is the comprehensive experience a person has when using a product or application, and usability is the ease of use (or lack thereof) when using it.
+Many of us have discovered the vast advantages of evaluating usability on our own; however, getting others to jump on board is often a different story.
-authors: [sarah-ward, deborah-bennett]
+authors:
+  - sarah-ward
+  - deborah-bennett
 categories:
   - Design
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - National Library of Medicine